 Facts & figures

-Placing first in Sydney and 26th in the world for modern languages, we lead in the education and research of languages and cultures*.
+Placing first in Sydney and the top 30 in the world for modern languages*, we lead in the education and research of languages and cultures*.
 Our language offerings include Arabic, Chinese, French, German, Hebrew (Classical and Modern), Indonesian, Italian, Japanese, Korean, Modern Greek, Sanskrit and Spanish.
 We also offer study options in Asian Studies, Hebrew, Biblical and Jewish Studies, European Studies, and International Comparative Literature and Translation Studies.

 With Australia’s growing diversity, we equip our students with cultural and linguistic competency and enable them to become successful and responsible citizens of the country and of our interconnected world.